Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 3. If we already have some data in the DB (We added many items to the DB and we want to delete everithing from DB) and we want to clear all the data from DB:

-- Delete Migrations folder in VS Code of your project
+- Delete Migrations folder in VS Code, in your project
-- Delete all used tables for your project in the DB
+- Go to Azure Data Studio app --> Delete all used tables for your project in the DB
 - Then add migrations and update the DB

 ```C#